MarqQ/nyc-taxi-data/README.md

 ### If you have any suggestions, please feel free to propose a pull request.

-P.S: This project is for study purposes, but I realized that there are many possibilities to scale and grow, This project is for study purposes, but I realized that there are many possibilities to scale and grow, it's possible that there will be changes over time.
+NOTE: This project is for study purposes, but working on it, I realized that there are many possibilities to scale and grow, so it is possible that there are changes over time.